Skip to main content

 • If you are 35 or over, a baseline mammogram should be done for later comparison

-• By age 40, you should do a breast self-examination every month, have a breast exam by a physician and a mammography every year
+• By age 40, you should do a breast self-examination every month, have a breast exam by a physician, and a mammogram every year

 • After age 50, you should continue your breast self-examination every month, and have a physician breast exam and mammogram every year